 Why do I start equations with a =+ ?
 Because Open Access used to start equations with a + and it has just stuck, although I am getting better at not doing this.

 same cell and the cell would display 70.
 The ! took the input directly into the cell and used it in the formula and displayed the answer in the same cell.
 The cell still has the equation.

-I am married to Eva, and have 5 children.
-You can see a few wedding snaps here.
+I am married to Eva, and have 5 children and 1 grandson.
+You can see a few wedding snaps

 In 2009 I took 9 months off work and we did a bit of traveling and during this time I started answering questions on Chandoo’s, newly setup, forums where I have helped out ever since.